Stewartarmbrecht/Serverless-Eventing-Platform-for-Microservices/scripts/readme.md

+# Content Reactor: Manual Build

+Content Reactor can be built manually (without using VSTS) by using the same bash scripts used in the VSTS build process.
+Given you are not using the Azure CLI VSTS task to execute the `deploySteps.sh` script, you will need to log into

-# Content Reactor: Build and Deployment Scripts
+# Content Reactor: Manual Deployment

 The build.sh, deploy.sh, and deploy-parallel.sh scripts are meant to be run in Ubuntu WSL.
 Here are the pre-requisite installations before these scripts can be run: